JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 # Lumbar Degeneration Classification on MRI Images of The Spine

 # Overview
 The lumbar reigion of the spine is the leading cause of disability with around 600 million people suffering from the varying conditions arising from degeneration in the lumbar discs.
-Hence why the RSNA (Radiological Society of North America) curated the largest public dataset consisting of X thousand patients, with a total of X hundred thousand labelled MRI scans.
+Hence why the RSNA (Radiological Society of North America) curated the largest public dataset consisting of around 2,000 patients, with more than 100,000 slices of MRI scans.

 The goal for the entrants of the competition is to use deep learning methods to accurately and reliably predict whether the patient has lumbar degeneration as well as the level of severity of said condition.
 The RSNA provides a dataset of 1,975 studies-worth of MRI scans with three differing types: Sagittal T1, Sagittal T2/STIR and Axial T2 (each study has 50 or more scans).